Canadian Children's Rights Council - Conseil canadien des droits des enfants

 Ms. Sheid is caught up in what legal experts and social scientists say may be the most contentious and fastest-growing kind of custody litigation in the country today: relocation cases.
 Also known as move-aways, these involve a parent who wants to move with a child over the other parent's objections.

 More fathers, who play a larger role in their children's daily lives than in earlier decades, are refusing to allow their children to move out of town, forcing mothers - who about 80 percent of the time have physical custody of children - to remain in the same city.
-And more mothers are fighting back.
+And more fathers are fighting back.

 Spurred by such changes in society, in the law and in the economy, relocation cases are roiling families, and courtrooms, from California to Colorado to Connecticut.